 After removing the stencil the letters were filled in a little more.

-The same tracing method was used on the paw print stencil.
+Basically the same tracing method was used on the paw print stencil.
 First tracing, then coloring in with the Sharpie marker.

 Another paw print was traced and filled in on the other corner of the dog bowl place mat.